 The International Energy Agency stated “solar energy can make considerable contributions to solving some of the most urgent problems the world now faces: climate change, energy security, and universal access to modern energy services.”

 What’s more, solar energy is not only an abundant, clean and free source of energy, but also a source of income.
 Installing solar panels on your roof will therefore reduce your carbon footprint as well as your electricity bills since you will use less energy from your supplier.
-If you are eligible for the Feed-in Tariff, you can even get paid for the electricity you produce.
+If you are eligible for the Smart Export Guarantee (SEG), a UK government backed scheme, you can even get paid for the electricity you produce.

 One of its limitations is the fact that solar technologies can not be used during the night, and that the amount of heat or electricity they generate depends on the location, time of the day and the weather changes.
 George Monbiot considers these constraints to severely impact its potential, as peak electricity usage in the UK is early evenings in the winter (when there’s little sunlight).